Blueberry Black Iced Tea

 Method

-- Add the lemon peel strips to the warm tea and let infuse for 4–5 minutes only, just until a clean citrus aroma develops.
-Remove the peel promptly — longer contact adds bitterness.
+- Add the lemon peel strips to the cooled tea and let infuse for 4–5 minutes only, just until a clean citrus aroma develops.
+Remove the peel promptly to avoid bitterness — this step is purely aromatic, contributing fragrance rather than acidity.